smartdevicelink/sdl_server/README.md

 The SmartDeviceLink (SDL) server handles authentication, data collection, and basic configurations for SDL connected vehicles.
 In general, these tasks are accomplished using JSON documents called Policy Tables, which the [SDL Core component](https://github.com/smartdevicelink/sdl_core) uses to validate messaging with connected applications.
 The Policy Tables are configured on the SDL server, downloaded through the SDL Proxy and passed along to [SDL Core](https://github.com/smartdevicelink/sdl_core).

 ## Current Status

-**Development:**  SDL server is currently in development and not yet ready for production use.
-Please help us develop it by submitting your ideas and/or pull-requests.
+SDL Server is a reference server to help developers understand how SDL works.
+It is **NOT** meant to be a production server.

 ## Important Notices
 **Policy Table Format:** SDL Policy Tables have a very specific format that must be followed.
 The current code has not yet been tested with SDL [core](https://github.com/smartdevicelink/sdl_core) and therefore may have bugs related to the Policy Table format and/or data.
 Do **not** rely on the current Policy Table endpoint response values at this time.